Ilana Glazer: 2009–2019: Breakthrough with Broad City

+During this time Glazer also acted in various film and television projects.
+From 2012 to 2014, Glazer co-created the web series Chronic Gamer Girl with Alex Charak.
 Glazer starred in the 2013 independent feature film How to Follow Strangers.
 The film won top prize at the Lower East Side Film Festival.
-She appears in the 2015 film The Night Before.
+They appear in the 2015 film The Night Before.
 Glazer starred alongside Scarlett Johansson and Kate McKinnon in the 2017 comedy Rough Night.
-Glazer stars in the horror film False Positive, released on Hulu on June 25, 2021.